wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

-Microsoft Cloud for Healthcare solutions rely on various components and hence you must obtain the following additional trial licenses.
-In this unit, you’ll also learn about validating product licenses, assigning them to a user account, and creating a free Micorosoft Azure account.
+Microsoft Cloud for Healthcare solutions relies on various components and hence you must obtain the following additional trial licenses.
+In this unit, you’ll also learn about validating product licenses, assigning them to a user account, and creating a free Microsoft Azure account.

 Then, complete the following tasks: